Burger Chef murders: Memorials

 By January 2024, the former restaurant, last occupied by a CashLand pawn shop, was set to be demolished.
 The demolition took place the following March.

 Documentary

 On September 5, 2022, Investigation Discovery aired Murders at the Burger Joint.
 The documentary digs deep into the still unsolved murders.

-On June 21, 2024, Vertical released The Speedway Murders to theaters.
+In October 2023, the crime documentary film The Speedway Murders premiered at the Adelaide Film Festival.
+On June 21, 2024, Vertical released the film to theaters.